touti-ayoub/Reviews-Sentiment-Analysis-NLTK-VADER/README.md

 # Sentiment-Analysis-NLTK-VADER

-Scraping reviews for The Godfather movie from imdb using python
+Scraping reviews for Black Adam movie from imdb using python

 Sentiment analysis done with NLTK-VADER.